Last Updated on November 18, 2022 by Audrey Scott

 - Ziploc and plastic bags: Used to cover clothes and other items inside the backpack in case of leakage or rain.

 - Small notebook and pen: Sometimes it's nice to physically write down your thoughts, feelings or experiences.
 A small moleskin type notebook and pen fit well in the top section of the backpack, making it easy to find when the inspiration struck.

 Snacks and Food

-DSLR Camera: To Take or Not to Take?
+DSLR Camera: To Take or Not to Take on the Camino?

 We chose not to take our standard DSLR camera and lenses kit with us on the Camino due to weight and bulk.
-Instead, we used the cameras on our iPhones (iPhone 6 and SE) for all our photography.
+Instead, we used the cameras on our iPhones for all our photography.
 There were a few times that we missed not having the big camera, but this was outweighed greatly by the freedom to not have to carry all that heavy gear.